-If you were severely injured in a car crash, your claim would likely exceed the at-fault driver’s insurance policy’s liability limits.
+Claims for compensation after a major car accident often exceed the coverage limits of the at-fault driver’s insurance policy.
 However, this does not mean your compensation is limited to the driver’s insurance policy limits.
 If your claim exceeds their insurance policy’s limits, you may be able to bring a personal injury lawsuit against an at-fault party.

 Insurance Limits in Texas

-Texas residents must carry a minimum amount of bodily injury and property damage liability insurance if they are operating a vehicle.
+Texas residents must carry a minimum amount of bodily injury and property damage liability insurance if they operate a vehicle.

 - Bodily injury liability: $30,000 per individual and $60,000 per accident.